Very preterm boys less likely to live than girls

 It is well known that the earlier an infant comes into the world, the greater its risks of death or long-term health problems.
 But what is not so clear is why very early birth seems more dangerous for boys.

-The Y chromosome, which determines male sex, also influences certain health factors, Kent said in an email.
+The Y chromosone, which determines male sex, also influences certain health factors, Kent said in an email.
 It is known, for instance, that more male fetuses than female are lost to miscarriage.

 "There is also evidence that there are sex differences in how the brain responds to injury, which may account for the differences in neurological outcome," she added.